Devtr0n/richard-hollon-react-resume/README.md

 ## Description
 This is my current website using a forked ReactJS template created by [Tim Baker](https://github.com/tbakerx/react-resume-template).
 I customized the content, per instructions and documentation, to quickly produce my own personal website using a lightweight and modern web stack.

+## Installation / Deployment
+What worked for me was using `yarn install` and `yarn build`, which assembles and manifests the project into binary assemblies.
+I copied the build folder contents to my website root http directory.
+I then had to add an `.htaccess` file and add the `MIME types` for `application/json .json` and `text/json .json` for the website to load.
+I then added a hard `<link>` reference to fontawesome in `index.html` to get missing fonts symbols to appear.
+I am unsure why they do not compile correctly in yarn.

 ## Credits
 ##### Udemy Course
 <a href="https://www.udemy.com/projects-in-reactjs-the-complete-react-learning-course/learn/v4/overview">Projects in ReactJS: The Complete React Learning Course by Eduonix</a>